Mihndim2020/Space-Travelers-Hub/README.md

 - cd into the directory and run npm install to install dependency

 - Then npm start to start the dev server.

+- The page should load on your default browser.

 ### Github Actions